 Flossing keeps your teeth glittery like you want it.
 But it is also a deeply troublesome exercise.

 Honestly, traditional string-flossing is painful.
 It consumes a lot of time and requires frequent visits to the dental clinic.
-And if not executed professionally, you could come back home with bleeding gums.
+And if not executed well, you could come back home with bleeding gums.

 Most electric toothbrushes claim to clean your teeth 100%.
-The truth is they don’t.
-Yes, they surely remove more plaque than manual toothbrushes.
+The ugly truth is they don’t.
+Yeah, they surely remove more plaque than manual toothbrushes.
 But some plaque still hides between teeth.
 To chuck them out, a water flosser is a great companion.

 Top 5 recommended water flosser reviews 2016